 Status: Active.
 The planned EPA/State NPDES Phase II stormwater permit audit was completed on August 12.
 A Notice of Violation, as anticipated and previously reported, was provided on November 2.
 Staff prepared additional information as part of Council and Stormwater Advisory Commission agendas in early November.
+Staff presented a draft Stormwater Management Plan to the Stormwater Advisory Commission in early January.
 36 of the 46 communities that have been audited in 2019/2020 have received Notices of Violation and 5 additional communities have received Notices of Deficiency.